moordo91/CV_ToyProjects/fit_the_byte/README.md

 You don't need to calculate profit size.

-You can see the demonstration that the program resizes a 2 MB image file to 1 MB.
+You can see a demonstration that the program resizes a 2 MB image file to 1 MB.
 [[Link]](https://youtu.be/b16KrikmPUE)